-The Implementation Steps were created to help nursing homes understand the practical steps that need to be completed to become independent in their use of the On-Time reports and the likely timeline to make the reports part of daily practice.
+The Implementation Steps were created to help nursing homes understand the practical steps that need to be accomplished to become independent in their use of the On-Time reports and what the likely timeline is to make the reports part of daily practice.
 It is intended to be used by the team champion and the Change Team members to help keep the effort on track and methodical.

-The timeline is meant as a guide because quality improvement project timelines often vary depending on the quality improvement skills and resources available to the participating facilities.
+The timeline is meant as a guide, because quality improvement project timelines often vary depending on the quality improvement skills and resources available to the participating facilities.

-Use generic Implementation Steps and Timeline handout.
+Use Generic Implementation Steps and Timeline handout.

-Review Steps and discuss Facilitator role.
+Review steps and discuss role of Facilitator.